nesi/support-docs/docs/General/NeSI_Policies/Allocation_classes.md

 Standard allocation for anyone enrolled at a New Zealand degree-granting institution and working on a postgraduate research programme (e.g. PhD or Masters by research) approved by that institution.
-If your institution is a NeSI Collaborator or Subscriber, your project\'s allocation, if approved, will be provided out of your institution\'s entitlement.
+If your institution is a NeSI Collaborator, your project\'s allocation, if approved, will be provided out of your institution\'s entitlement.

-*Applicants in undergraduate programmes (including Honours programmes) or graduate programmes based on coursework are not eligible.*
+*Applicants in undergraduate programmes (including Honours programmes) or graduate programmes based on coursework are not eligible for Postgraduate allocations.*

 Allocations Granted: